-Be ready for flight delays during the long July 4 holiday weekend
+If you’re traveling over July 4 weekend, be ready for flight delays, as airlines face a major test

 At various times, the Federal Aviation Administration held up flights bound for LaGuardia Airport in New York and Reagan Washington National and Baltimore-Washington airports near the nation’s capital.

-By midafternoon on the East Coast, more than 4,000 flights were delayed and about 1,300 canceled, according to FlightAware.
+By early evening on the East Coast, about 5,500 flights were delayed and more than 1,600 canceled.
+United Airlines, with a major hub in Newark, New Jersey, canceled about 500 flights or 17% of its schedule, and JetBlue canceled 13% of its flights, according to FlightAware.

 Call it the storm before the storm.